Construct the emission line galaxy-host halo connection through auto and cross correlations: Galaxy sample and simulation data

 For the purpose of analyzing the cross correlations of emission line galaxies and normal galaxies, we divide the galaxy sample in the redshift range $0.5<z\leq0.8$ into four \oii luminosity $L_\oiirm$-selected ($L0$, $L1$, $L2$ and $L3$) and four stellar mass $\M$-selected ($M0$, $M1$, $M2$ and $M3$) subsamples.
 After subtracting the continuum, the \oii fluxes are measured by fitting a single Gaussian model to the spectrum.
 The Levenberg-Marquardt algorithm \citep{levenberg1944method, marquardt1963algorithm} is adopted to derive the best-fitting \oii fluxes and their uncertainties.
 We take the multi-band photometry from VIPERS Multi-Lambda Survey \citep{2016A&A...590A.102M} to model the spectral energy distribution (SED) of galaxies.
 The {\tt\string LE PHARE} \citep{2002MNRAS.329..355A,2006A&A...457..841I} code is used to perform the SED fitting and estimate the physical properties (including stellar mass) of galaxies.
 More details about the $L_\oiirm$ measurements and SED template settings can be found in \cite{2021ApJ...908...43G}\footnote{The cosmological parameters used in the \oii luminosity computation and SED fitting process are $\Omega_{\Lambda,0} = 0.7$, $\Omega_{m,0} = 0.3$ and $H_0 = 70\,\mathrm{km \, s^{-1} \, Mpc^{-1}}$, which are slightly different from what we adopted in this study.
 But this does not affect our subsequent analysis, because we mainly care about the relative difference between different subsamples rather than their absolute value.}.

+At $0.5<z\leq0.8$, there are a total of 45,600 galaxies, of which 36,741 have $L_\oiirm>0$.
 The mass and \oii luminosity distributions of the full sample are displayed as blue points in Figure \ref{fig:SM_and_LOII_z_05_dz03}, in which the four $\M$-selected and $L_\oiirm$-selected subsamples are also shown as green points.
 We present more details of each subsample in Table \ref{tab:stellar mass-selected} and \ref{tab:luminosity-selected}.
+Considering that a galaxy may be contained in both a $\M$-selected and a $L_\oiirm$-selected subsample, we present the fraction of $L_\oiirm$-selected galaxies included in each $\M$-selected subsample in Table \ref{tab:fraction}.
+This fraction represents the degree of independence of the two subsamples.

 Since the stellar mass function (SMF) evolves relatively weakly at $z<1$ \citep{2007A&A...474..443P, 2010A&A...523A..13P, 2013A&A...558A..23D} , we apply flat stellar mass cuts to construct $\M$-selected subsamples.
 In order to determine the stellar mass completeness limit of the galaxy sample, we follow the same technique proposed by \cite{2010A&A...523A..13P} (see also \cite{2013A&A...558A..23D}).
 The 90\% stellar mass completeness limit at $z \sim 0.6$ is $10^{9.8} \, M_{\odot}$, so we take a lower boundary $\M = 10^{9.9} \, M_{\odot}$ for the first subsample $M0$.